 The liability insurer will want to know whether you were suffering from physical infirmity, disability, or sickness at the time of the incident.
-I settled a lawsuit for $300,000 for a man who slipped and fell while on crutches in a Miami supermarket.
+I settled a personal injury lawsuit for $300,000 for a man who was already on crutches when he slipped and fell.
+This happened at a supermarket.

 The defense attorney hired a physical therapist who argued that my client’s improper use of his crutches was the cause of his fall.
 The supermarket tried to use my client’s disability against him.
-We still settled the case for $300,000.
+We still settled his personal injury lawsuit for $300,000.

 In a slip and fall case, you should expect the adjuster to want to know whether your disability caused your fall.
 They may look through your past and current medical records to see whether they find any mention of past falls or difficulty walking.

-You may still have a case even if you had a disability at the time of the fall.
+You may still have a personal injury claim even if you had a disability at the time of the fall.
 I settled a slip and fall claim for over $190,000 for a client who was walking in a boot at the time of the fall.

-23. How accurately do your medical records reflect your injuries, limitations and other issues?
+23. How accurately do your medical records state your injuries, limitations and other issues?